Antje Utgaard Sizzles In Nike High-Tops & Semi-Sheer Lingerie Set: ‘Every Girl Loves Getting Flowers’

 Antje Utgaard looked nothing short of spectacular as she promoted a product while clad in a skimpy ensemble.
 The post was added to Utgaard’s Instagram feed on October 28, and it marked her first update in a week.

 The photo captured the model posed indoors, and a geotag revealed that she was in Beverly Hills, California.
-Utgaard was posted inside a home decorated with luxurious black and white marble floors and a chic staircase with glass railings.
+Utgaard was photographed inside a home decorated with luxurious black and white marble floors and a chic staircase with glass railings.
 The model crouched down front and center, gazing into the camera with her lips parted.
 She cocked her head to the side and held the front of her shirt in her hands.
-There was a vase of multi-colored roses on the floor beside her, and in the caption, Utgaard tagged Doses of Roses.
+There was a vase of multicolored roses on the floor beside her, and in the caption, Utgaard tagged the company Doses of Roses.

 The model sizzled in an all-pink outfit that left little to the imagination.
 She sported a blouse on her upper-half, leaving the center buttons undone to expose her abs underneath.
-She sported a semi-sheer bra with dainty polka-dots that gave the look a sexy flare.
-To up the ante even further, the bra plunged low into her chest, and tied in the center of her bust, leaving a tease of cleavage exposed.
+She donned a semi-sheer bra with dainty polka-dots that gave the look a sexy flare.
+To up the ante even further, the bra plunged low on her chest and tied in the center of her bust, leaving a tease of cleavage exposed.

 Utgaard paired the look with a set of panties that boasted the same style and fabric as her bra.
-Only a tease could be seen because of the way that Utgaard was posed, and the look allowed her to show off her long and lean legs.
-Utgaard made a bold statement with her footwear, rocking a pair of Nike high-top shoes with purple accents and white laces and a swoosh to match.
+Only a portion could be seen because of the way that she was posed, and the look allowed her to show off her long and lean legs.
+Utgaard made a bold statement with her footwear, rocking a pair of Nike high-top shoes with purple accents, white laces and a swoosh to match.

-She styled her long, blond locks with a deep side part and loose waves spilled over one side of her shoulder.
+She styled her long, blond locks with a deep side part, and the loose waves spilled over one side of her shoulder.
 Utgaard kept her accessories simple and wore a cross necklace on her collar and a single bracelet to match.
 She made another fashion statement with her silver nail polish.

-In the caption, Utgaard shared a code for 20% off purchases from Dose of Roses.
-The update has been well-received from fans.
+In the caption, Utgaard shared a code for 20 percent off purchases from Dose of Roses.
+The update has been well received from fans.
 In a matter of minutes, the sizzling shot has amassed over 3,000 likes and 60-plus comments.
-Some Instagrammers complimented the gorgeous flowers while a few more raved over Utgaard’s sexy ensemble.
+Some Instagrammers complimented the gorgeous flowers, while a few more raved over Utgaard’s sexy ensemble.

 “You are loved by so many of your fans,” one follower gushed, adding a few rose emoji to the end of their comment.